SihaoCheng/WD_models/README.md

 # WD_models
 I provide a python module for transformation between the *Gaia* H--R diagram and many white dwarf (WD) physical parameters (L, Teff, log *g*, etc), based on an interpolation of cooling tracks from various existing WD models.
 This module is a python 3 script and will use functions from the following packages: `astropy, matplotlib, numpy, scipy`.

-The function `load_model` in the module reads a set of cooling tracks assigned by the user and returns many useful functions for parameter conversion.
+The function `load_model` in the module reads a set of cooling tracks assigned by the user and returns a dictionary containing many useful functions for parameter conversion.
+The keys of this dictionary are listed in table ? below.

-## 1. Example usage
+## Example usage
-1. converting H--R diagram coordinate into WD parameters
+1. Converting H--R diagram coordinate into WD parameters
 ```
 import WD_models